mrahnis/surficial/README.rst

 Surficial
 =========

-Surficial is a Python library and CLI tool to plot stream long-profiles.
+Surficial is a Python library and CLI tools to support stream long-profile analysis and plotting.

 Dependencies
 ============